bueda/ops/README.md

 that deployed code (no matter if it's to a staging, development or production environment) is always available to other developers.
-If a developer deploys from a local repository and forgets to push their commits to a shared repository, it wreak havok if that developer becomes unavailable.
+If a developer deploys from a local repository and forgets to push their commits to a shared repository, it wreak havoc if that developer becomes unavailable.

 Additionally, deployment should always be a push operation, not pull.
 A developer or operations person should always be at the helm of a deployment, no